 For example, CC Dublin was developed from a paper artwork in 2017 (see in website Works On Paper tab) that was influenced by floor tiles in Christ Church Cathedral in Dublin, Ireland.
 In the CC Dublin aluminum sculpture, the curved and angular polychrome planes are wrapped around a black tetrahedral frame which is the simplest 3-D form in nature.
 This essential form is an influence from my early studies with R. Buckminster Fuller in California in the mid-1960s.
 The goldleaf-covered cap at the top reflects my life-long interest in archaeology, which includes the Egyptian pyramids.
 Goldleaf is a material that I have been using on my sculptures since 1982, and 2-D work since 1985, for its symbolic and luminous qualities.

-My newest series of works on paper was begun in 2015 and is based on tile and carved stone patterns that were observed and photographed during my travels to prehistoric, ancient and medieval sites in the Americas, Europe and Asia.
-I have been utilizing gold leaf on my sculpture and paper pieces since 1982 for its luminous and symbolic qualities, and the black ink marks and grid on the gold, which I have been exploring since 2003, bring the viewer back to the surface but still allow visual access to the inner luminosity of the gold leaf.
-Each element of the composition is cut before the oil pastel is applied; then, it is re-assembled in a manner similar to the making of stain-glass windows or mosaics.
-The colors of the oil pastels, based primarily on the ancient Egyptian color pallet, create an additional element in the compositional interaction between the lines, marks and forms.
+My newest series of WORKS ON PAPER, begun in 2015, is based on tile and stone patterns that were observed and photographed during my travels to ancient and medieval sites in the Americas, Mexico, Europe and Asia.
+As stated above, I have been utilizing gold leaf since 1982 for its luminous and symbolic qualities.
+The black ink grid and marks on the gold, which I have been exploring since 2003, bring the viewer back to the surface but still allow visual access to the inner luminosity of the gold leaf.
+Each paper element of the composition is cut separately before the oil pastel is applied.
+Then, it is re-assembled in a manner similar to the making of stained-glass windows or mosaics.
+The colors of the oil pastels, based on the color pallet from that ancient or medieval culture, create an additional voice to the compositional interaction between the lines, marks and forms

 Copyright © 2018 Michael Cochran - All Rights Reserved.